cloudify-cosmo/cloudify-helm/examples/aws/README.md

 ```

 We using external LoadBalancer, no Ingress Nginx / CertManager installed to cluster in this example.
+** Very important to notice is when you use multiple replicas, 'readinessProbe' must be enabled and startDelay: 20 **

 ### Deployment of helm chart